 - Multimedia – Do you effectively use text, images, links, and other webpage elements to make an argument with your showcase?

-Completeness – Does your showcase include at least 8 artifacts?
+- Completeness – Does your showcase include at least completed 8 artifacts?

 - Acronyms – Remember that people outside your program or workplace might not understand all the terms and acronyms you use.
 It’s always a good idea to “spell out” an acronym the first time you use it, and you should also consider defining terms that aren’t commonly used.